Engineering propagating cat states with driving-assisted cavity QED

-In this paper, we propose a protocol for generating cat states by driving four-level systems (4LSs) inside a cavity.
+In this work, we propose a protocol for generating cat states by driving four-level systems (4LSs) inside a cavity.
 Our protocol generates entanglement between the 4LSs and a superposition of coherent states in a propagating pulse output from the cavity.
-If we use a single 4LS and measure it after driving, we can generate a superposition of two coherent states, $\ket{\alpha} \pm \ket{-\alpha}$, namely, a Schr\"{o}dinger cat state.
+If we use a single 4LS and measure it after driving, we can generate a Schr\"{o}dinger cat state, namely, a superposition of two coherent states $\ket{\alpha} \pm \ket{-\alpha}$.
 Moreover, by driving and measuring two 4LSs and postselecting the measurement result, we can generate a four-component cat state $\ket{\beta}+\ket{-\beta}+\ket{i\beta}+\ket{-i\beta}$.
-Our protocol can tailor the temporal pulse shape by controlling driving pulses, similar to the conventional driving methods for DV states~\cite{Vasilev_2010,Caspar2021,Utsugi2022}.
-Notably, this does not require circulators or repeating reflection, and thus prevents additional optical loss, unlike conventional reflecting methods for CV states.
-We also discuss the requirement of the pulse length for high-fidelity generation and find that the length limit is consistent with that of the other driving method~\cite{Utsugi2022}.
-Moreover, we optimize the cavity external loss rate to maximize the fidelity and find that its optimum value is formulated similarly to that of the other generation methods for propagating states~\cite{Goto2019,Hastrup2022}.
-These results suggest a universal property of cavity-QED systems interacting with fields outside the cavity.
+Thus, our protocol generates the representative CV states, which are practical resources for optical quantum information processing~\cite{Lund2008,Grimsmo2020,Dhand2022,Hastrup2022cat_qec,Li2023}, without circulators or repeating reflection, thereby preventing additional optical loss.
+This further enables controlling the wave packet of emitted quantum light, similar to the conventional driving methods for DV states~\cite{Vasilev_2010,Caspar2021,Tissot2024}, which plays a crucial role in high-fidelity interference~\cite{Rohde2005} and temporal mode encoding~\cite{Humphreys2013,Larsen2019,Asavanant2019}.
+Toward generating high-bandwidth, i.e., short-pulse light, we investigate the requirement of the pulse length for high-fidelity generation and find that the length limit is consistent with that of the other driving method~\cite{Utsugi2022}.
+In addition, to maximize the fidelity, we optimize the cavity external loss rate and find that its optimum value and maximized fidelity are formulated similarly to those of the other generation methods for propagating states~\cite{Goto2019,Hastrup2022}.
+These results not only elucidate the potential of our protocol but also suggest a universal property of cavity-QED systems interacting with fields outside the cavity.